yidans/yidans.github.io/_pages/publications.md

 # Under Review

+- Sun, Y., & Kejriwal, M. (2024).
+A study of firm-switching of inventors in Big Tech using public patent data, book chapter in *Social Network Analysis and Mining Applications in Healthcare and Anomaly Detection*, 2024.
 - Gawin, C., Sun, Y., & Kejriwal, M. (2023).
 Navigating Semantic Relations: Challenges for Language Models in Abstract Common-Sense Reasoning, under review at *The Web Conference (TheWebConf)*, 2024.
 - Patil, V., Bacha, S. V., Yamani, R., Sun, Y., & Kejriwal, M. (2024).
 Beyond the Star Rating: A Scalable Framework for Aspect-Based Sentiment Analysis Using LLMs and Text Classification, under review at *Journal of Computational Social Science*, 2024.
 - Sun, Y., & Kejriwal, M. (2024).
 Structural modeling of campaign finance decisions in the US House of Representatives, under review at *NPJ Complexity*, 2024.
 - Sun, Y., & Kejriwal, M. (2024).
 Is climate identity as polarized as political identity?, under review at *NPJ Climate Action*, 2024.
-- Sun, Y., & Kejriwal, M. (2024).
-A study of firm-switching of inventors in Big Tech using public patent data, book chapter in *Springer Lecture Notes on Social Networks*, 2024.

 ---